DerekGrant/Union-A---XLab/README.md

 # Union-A---XLab
-This project is created to solve all the promble we met in Union A project to help our students to learn well.
+This project is created to solve all the prombles we met in Union A project to help our students to learn well.